apanagar/openvpn-install/README.md

 ### Installation
 Run the script and follow the assistant:

-`wget https://git.io/vpn -O openvpn-install.sh && bash openvpn-install.sh`
+`wget https://raw.githubusercontent.com/apanagar/openvpn-install/master/openvpn-install.sh -O ~/openvpn-install.sh && sudo bash openvpn-install.sh`

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.